Working with FHIR Resource Models

 from fhircraft.fhir.resources.datatypes import get_fhir_resource_type

-from fhircraft.fhir.resources.datatypes.R5.complex_types import (
+from fhircraft.fhir.resources.datatypes.R5.complex import (

 )